ckeditor/ckeditor5/docs/features/feature-digest.md

 			</td>
 			<td>
-				The basic table features allow users to insert tables into content, add or remove columns and rows and merge or split cells.
+				The basic table features allow users to insert tables into content, add or remove columns and rows, and merge or split cells.
 			</td>
 		</tr>
 		<tr id="nesting" class="background-blue subfeature">